oceanhackweek/ohw19-tutorial-github/GitGuide.md

 ```
 git remote rm origin
-git remote add origin www.github.com/valentina-s/whw_2019_ourproject
+git remote add origin www.github.com/valentina-s/ohw19-project-ProjectName
 ```

 * Add a new remote to talk to the main repo:

 ```
-git remote add upstream https://www.github.com/waterhackweek/ourproject
+git remote add upstream https://www.github.com/oceanhackweek/ohw19-project-ProjectName
 ```

-From now on you push to origin, but you pull from upstream.
+From now on you will push to origin, but you pull from upstream.

 !
-Make sure your origin contains your github username, and upstream contains the waterhackweek name.
+Make sure your origin contains your github username, and upstream contains the oceanhackweek name.

 ## 7. Submitting changes via a pull request